VSSILPA/disentagled_latent_dirs/README.md

 ## Setup

-- Clone this repo:
+- Clone this repo

 - Install dependencies:
-	- Install dependcies to a new virtual environment.
+	- Install dependencies to a new virtual environment.
 	```bash
 	pip install -r requirements.txt
 	```